pip-services-infra/pip-clients-syslog-node/README.md

-# SysLog Microservice Client SDK for Node.js
+# EventLog Microservice Client SDK for Node.js

-This is a Node.js client SDK for [pip-services-syslog](https://github.com/pip-services/pip-services-syslog) microservice.
+This is a Node.js client SDK for [pip-services-eventlog](https://github.com/pip-services-infrastructure/pip-services-eventlog-node) microservice.
 It provides an easy to use abstraction over communication protocols:

 * HTTP/REST client
 * Seneca client (see http://www.senecajs.org)
+* Direct client for monolythic deployments
 * Null client to be used in testing

 <a name="links"></a> Quick Links: